The Barry Gibb Talk Show

 Opening title for The Barry Gibb Talk Show.

 The Barry Gibb Talk Show is a recurring sketch on Saturday Night Live about a talk show starring Bee Gees lead singer Barry Gibb (played by Jimmy Fallon) and his brother, Robin Gibb (Justin Timberlake).
 The sketch was created by writers Ken Scarborough and Steve Higgins based on an idea from Fallon.

 The sketch is characterized by Barry Gibb's accent as well as his falsetto voice, which he breaks into randomly while speaking, and his extremely short temper with his guests, usually political figures.
 Meanwhile, Robin provides lackluster answers to Barry's questions (usually "No. No, I don't"). as well as humorous backup for their call and response falsetto singing, particularly in the opening and closing credits.

 The sketch uses the music of the Bee Gees' 1975 song "Nights on Broadway" (with parody lyrics) as its theme.

 The real Barry and Robin Gibb joined Fallon and Timberlake to perform on the March 16, 2010, episode of Late Night with Jimmy Fallon.

 Robin died in 2012.
 On December 21, 2013, Barry Gibb and Madonna appeared in the sixth episode of the sketch.

+On three occasions that this sketch aired on SNL, the episode's host (Timberlake in 2009 and 2011, Fallon in 2014) won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+Timberlake was nominated for a third award in this category when the sketch aired in 2013.
+Fallon also won the award in 2012.